arisa-hirata/today-I-learned/Algorithm/DataStructures/BinaryHeap/BinaryHeap.md

 Binary Heaps are used to implement Priority Queues, which are __very__ commonly used data structures

 They are also used quite a bit, with __graph traversal__ algorithms

+## Big O of Binary Heaps
+Insertion - __O(log N)__
+Removal - __O(log N)__
+Search - __O(N)__

+## RECAP
+- Binary Heaps are very useful data structures for sorting, and implementing other data structures like priority queues
+- Binary Heaps are either MaxBinaryHeaps or MinBinaryHeaps with parents either being smaller or larger than their children
+- With just a little bit of math, we can represent heaps using arrays!